Collection Development Policy

 Weeding the media collection is a necessary ongoing process in order to maintain quality, currency, and usefulness of the collection.
 Weeding criteria include: worn or damaged formats, titles superseded by other formats or versions, and titles that have not been used in the past decade.

 Serial titles consist of publications issued in successive parts, usually at regular intervals, and intended to be continued indefinitely (periodicals, annual reports, yearbooks, proceedings etc).
 Periodicals are serial publications published more frequently than once a year, such as magazines, newspapers, and scholarly journals.
 Serials differ from monographs in that a serial subscription is an ongoing financial commitment.
-In addition, serials prices have historically increased at a rate that far exceeds such standard economic indicators as the Consumer Price Index and great care must be taken to ensure that the Libraries’ ongoing commitment to serials does not consume a disproportionate share of the total acquisitions budget.
+In addition, serials prices have historically increased at a rate that far exceeds such standard economic indicators as the Consumer Price Index and great care must be taken to ensure that the Library’s ongoing commitment to serials does not consume a disproportionate share of the total acquisitions budget.
 Therefore, requests for new serial subscriptions must be considered very carefully.
 Generally, a new serial subscription will not be entered unless another subscription of similar expense can be canceled.
 Faculty members who wish to request the addition of a new subscription will be asked to review existing subscriptions in their subject discipline to identify a current title that might be discontinued.
-The Serials Librarian, the Collection Development Librarian and the Stafford Library Manager review new serial requests.
+The Serials Librarian and the Collection Development Librarian review new serial requests.
 Criteria are the same as outlined for other materials.
 In addition to those guidelines, the following must be taken into account:

 1. Coverage of the title by indexing and abstracting services